Important to 'pick our battles', probe agencies should concentrate on crimes that threaten security, economic health of nation: CJI | Law-Order

 - India

-Underlining that investigative agencies like the CBI have been spread ''too thin'' over the years, Chief Justice of India DY Chandrachud on Monday said they must pick their battles and concentrate efforts on crimes that truly threaten the nation's security, economic health and public order.
+Underlining that investigative agencies like the CBI have been spread ''too thin'' over the years, Chief Justice of India DY Chandrachud on Monday said they must pick their battles to promote efficiency and concentrate attention on crimes that truly threaten the nation's security, economic health and public order.

 Expressing concern over instances of ''unwarranted'' confiscation of personal devices during raids, the CJI said they highlight the pressing need to strike a balance between investigative imperatives and individual privacy rights.